 Texas Walmart shooter agrees to pay more than $5M to families over 2019 racist attack

-AUSTIN, Texas (AP) — A white Texas gunman who killed 23 people in a racist attack on Hispanic shoppers at a Walmart in 2019 agreed Monday to pay more than $5 million to families of the victims.
+AUSTIN, Texas (AP) — A white Texas gunman who killed 23 people at a Walmart in 2019 after ranting about Hispanics taking over the government and economy has agreed to pay more than $5 million to victims of the racist attack, according to an order signed by a judge Monday.

 Patrick Crusius was sentenced to 90 consecutive life sentences in July after pleading guilty to federal hate crime charges following one of the nation’s worst mass killings.
-U.S. District Judge David Guaderrama signed off on the amount that Crusius must pay in restitution.

-Crusius still faces a separate trial in a Texas court that could end with him getting the death penalty.
+Court records show his attorneys and the Justice Department reached an agreement over the restitution amount, which was then approved by U.S. District Judge David Guaderrama.

-Police say Crusius drove more than 700 miles from his home near Dallas to target Hispanics with an AK-style rifle inside and outside the store.
+There is no indication Crusius, 25, has significant assets.
+He was 21 years old and had dropped out of community college when police say he drove more than 700 miles from his home near Dallas to target Hispanics with an AK-style rifle inside and outside the store.
 Moments before the attack began, Crusius posted a racist screed online that warned of a Hispanic “invasion” of Texas.

+He once worked at a movie theater, a job that his attorneys have said Crusius was forced to leave because he was having violent thoughts.

 Crusius pleaded guilty in February after federal prosecutors took the death penalty off the table.
 But Texas prosecutors have said they will try to put Crusius on death row when he stands trial in state court.
 That trial date has not yet been set.